-On April 23, 2015 the Supreme Court of British Columbia released its reasons in The Cambie Malone’s Corporation v.
+On April 13, 2016 the British Columbia Court of Appeal released its reasons in The Cambie Malone’s Corporation v.
 British Columbia (Liquor Control and Licensing Branch).

 British Columbia’s liquor licensing regime is administered by the general manager – an individual appointed under the Public Service Act by the cabinet minister responsible for the Liquor Distribution Branch, which is currently part of the Ministry of Small Business portfolio.
 The general manager, and the staff he or she delegates powers and responsibilities to, have significant impact on the way liquor laws are developed and applied in British Columbia.